TeodorSameisky/TSMultimeter/README.md

 2. Add tests for new functionality
 3. Update documentation for any changes
 4. Ensure all code is well-documented and maintainable
+5. For feature requests or bugs, open an issue in the [repository](https://github.com/TeodorSameisky/TSMultimeter)